zainjadoon07/VirtualMouse-OpenCV/README.md

 🖐️ Gesture-Based Scroll Control
-A Python application that enables touchless scrolling and clicking using hand gestures captured via a webcam, powered by MediaPipe and OpenCV.
+A Python-powered application for touchless scrolling and clicking using hand gestures captured via webcam, leveraging MediaPipe for hand tracking and OpenCV for video processing.
 📖 Overview
-This project allows users to control scrolling and clicking actions using hand gestures detected through a webcam.
-It leverages MediaPipe for real-time hand landmark detection and OpenCV for video stream processing, mapping gestures to intuitive actions:
+Transform your webcam into a gesture-based controller!
+This project uses MediaPipe for real-time hand landmark detection and OpenCV to process video streams, mapping intuitive gestures to actions:

 Scroll Up 🖐️ ➡️ Fist (Punch)
 Scroll Down ✋ ➡️ Open Palm